dcdpr/did-btcr2/chapters/Appendix.md

 ### Root did:btc1 Update Capabilities

-Note: Not sure if these algorithms should go here or in the appendix?

 #### Derive Root Capability from **did:btc1** Identifier

 This algorithm deterministically generates an [Authorization Capabilities for Linked Data](https://w3c-ccg.github.io/zcap-spec/) (ZCAP-LD) root capability from a given **did:btc1** identifier.
 Each root